 Stylist’s tip: When visiting older mom’s, remember that for their generation mixing prints and pattern was a No-No and associated with poverty.
 Thus, avoid doing it.

 Polka dots are also a great eternal classic and a feminine print that fits the occasion.
 The same applies to wrap dresses.
 In both cases, when accessorizing make sure your look is feminine and clearly not an office outfit.
 In other words, skip the dress pumps go for a playful shoe or sandal or add a cute shoe clip to “dress the pumps” in the right vibe.

 Feminine, romantic fabrics work well when going out for brunch or dinner.
 What about a modest lace dress in a pastel color?
 More on wearing lace in midlife in this guide.

 Mother’s Day Outfit Ideas

-Now some outfit ideas for Mother’s Day in case that the weather still hasn’t decided to warm up.
+Now some outfit ideas how to dress for Mother’s Day in case that the weather still hasn’t decided to warm up.